nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### `COMMAND`
-* The type of command available in FAST:
+* The type of `COMMAND` parameters available in FAST:
   * `Quick Start`
   * `Add`
   * `Appointment`